utkarshchowdhary/gcal/Readme.md

 -   Supports all-day events and events with specific timeframes.
 -   Handles recurring events with daily, weekly, monthly, quarterly, or yearly frequencies.
 -   Refreshes OAuth2 tokens automatically and saves them.
--   Logs events and errors using Winston for monitoring and debugging.

 ## Prerequisites